ChaseStruse/ChaseStruse/README.md

 ### Knowledge 🧠

-Currently I have worked professionally using: React, Angular, C# .Net, and SQL
+What I use professionally currently: Python & AWS

-In my free time I have used: Rust, Python, and Swift
+What I have used professionally at prior jobs: React, Angular, C# .Net, SQL, and Google Cloud In my free time I enjoy using: Python and Swift

 ### Currently working on? 👷‍♂️

 Currently I have been working on various different python projects and would love to collab with anyone who would want to!

 ### How to reach me ⛹️

 Email: chasestruse@gmail.com
 LinkedIn: https://www.linkedin.com/in/chasestruse/